Lithill/Eponymous-Bosch/README.md

 * [Dall-E 2](https://openai.com/product/dall-e-2) was used to create the artwork.
 * [AI Image Enlarger](https://imglarger.com/Enhancer) was used to tidy up the contrast etc. of the artwork.
 * [Flickr](https://www.flickr.com/) was used to host some of the images.
+* [Excel](https://www.microsoft.com/en-gb/microsoft-365/excel) was used to create csv files.
+* [Convert CSV](https://www.convertcsv.com/csv-to-json.htm) was used to convert csv files to json files.

 ## Deployment and Local Development